The idea hadn’t originated with us…

 I felt the weight of his words.
 Because of my health issues, we’d returned to raising most of our own food.
-We had focused on self-sufficiency, particularly with our meat supply.
-Raising it ourselves and hunting the wilds to fill the gap, we’d almost managed to get enough a year’s supply.
-And this?
-This was a gift from in-laws!
-Some of the best meat in the world: moose.
+We had focused on self sufficiency, particularly with our meat supply.
+Raising it ourselves and hunting the wilds to fill the gap, we’d almost managed to get enough for a year’s supply.

 He was wondering, praying and thinking: “God, if You really do take note of the little things in our lives, if You really do care and see our need, would You provide us with more meat?
 If I look out for Your concerns, will You really, truly look out for my own, for my wife?”

 We had both felt that we were supposed to give this meat to a family we knew.
 They primarily hunted for their supply and that fall had turned up a fruitless harvest.
 The wife was sick, the husband couldn’t work and had to stay home and care for their young children.
 Buying meat was costly!
 The woman’s situation was similar to my own, only far more extreme.
 She battled to function each day and and without protein, she would literally collapse.

 Somehow, we knew we were supposed to do this for them.